CasaPound: Activities

-The social centre has its musical band, Zetazeroalfa, an association of civil protection and promotes sports (hiking, parachuting, diving and other disciplines), union activities, and recreational activities, including a theater company, web radio, web television and a monthly magazine.

-CasaPound has promoted initiatives outside the Italian territory through its non-profit organization Solidarité Identités.
+The social centre has its musical band (Zetazeroalfa), an association of civil protection, and promotes sports (hiking, parachuting, diving, and other disciplines), union activities, and recreational activities, including a theater company, web radio, web television, and a monthly magazine.
+CasaPound has promoted initiatives outside the Italian territory through its non-profit organisation Solidarité Identités.
 The activities of the movement have been the subject of attention by some foreign media.

-From the period of activity of the first social centre then were organized and cultural meetings with several guests, including writer Nicolai Lilin, the LGBT deputy Paola Concia, an ex-Red Brigades Valerio Morucci, and the Chinese community.

-The main CasaPound political proposal is the so-called Mutuo Sociale (Social Mortgage), as a response to the problem of housing which, according to official data, involving approximately 23,000 households throughout Italy.
-In October 2011, the Lazio Region officially approved it within its "House Plan".
+From the period of activity of the first social centre then were organized and cultural meetings with several guests, including writer Nicolai Lilin, the LGBT deputy Paola Concia, ex-Red Brigades member Valerio Morucci, and the Chinese community.
+The main CasaPound political proposal is the Social Mortgage (Mutuo Sociale), as a response to the problem of housing that according to official data involving approximately 23,000 households throughout Italy.
+In October 2011, the Lazio region led by Renata Polverini of The People of Freedom (PdL) officially approved it within its "House Plan" (Piano Casa).

-Starting with the 2011 elections CasaPound presented its candidates in local elections in civic lists or centre-right and succeeded in electing its representatives.
-At the regional and national elections of 2013, CasaPound Italy announced that it would present its civic lists throughout Italy.